gdutra2002/passcodegenerator/README.md

 This page prompts a user to generate a password based on unique password criteria.

-- A length of at least 8 characters and no more than 128 characters.
+- A length requirement of at least 8 characters, and no more than 128 characters.

-- Prompt to include lowercase, uppercase, numeric, and/or special characters.
+- Prompt(s) to include lowercase, uppercase, numeric, and/or special characters.

-- When at least one character type should be selected, a password is generated that matches the selected criteria, and displayed.
+- When at least one character type is selected, a duodecimal based password is generated and displayed, matching the above criteria.

-- What did you learn?
+- In the development and usage of this password generator, an underlying current of knowledge and information begins to emerge.
+There are a few themes hard to describe, that for simplicity of this idea, we may asign the arbitrary name of 'mathematics.'
+Concerning that of which is know and unknown, listed in this case, an end user's expectation to recieve a randomly unique password sequence from prompt, the developers reliance on knowledge of previous developer's for codebase, the machine level programing and hardware assembled by many, built on elements that function based upon the existance of natural 'mathematics.'
+Each of these steps relates to one another in a framework understood one piece at a time in the human mind, coming thgether in symphonies of functionality, a passcode generator.

 ## Installation